liferay/lexicon-site/src/pages/docs/patterns/navbar.md

 ---
 title: "Navbar"
-description: "Defines navigation in applications or sites."
+description: "A navigation bar, navbar, is an horizontal bar that provides several access points to different parts of a system."
 layout: "guide"
 weight: 1
 ---

 ### Description

-A navigation bar, navbar, is an horizontal bar that provides several access points to different parts of a system.
+{$page.description}

 ![navigation bar with 2 entries and a search field](../../../images/Navbar.png)